-- Taking a person hostage and demanding a ransom;
+- taking a person hostage and demanding a ransom;

-- Threatening to damage property;
+- threatening to damage property;

-- Threatening to harm a person if they don’t do a certain thing.
+- threatening to harm a person if they don’t do a certain thing.

 What the Police must Prove

-- That the accused made an unwarranted demand with menace;
+- that the accused made an unwarranted demand with menace;

-- That they did so with the intention to obtain a gain, cause a loss or influence the exercise of a public duty.
+- that they did so with the intention to obtain a gain, cause a loss or influence the exercise of a public duty.

 Possible Defences to Blackmail

-- That you acted under duress.
+- that they acted under duress.